 October is National Cybersecurity Awareness Month.
 With that in mind, eFax Corporate recently co-hosted a webinar with IT provider Entegration to review the Department of Health & Human Services’ new voluntary cybersecurity guidance.

-Leading the discussion in this webinar were Art Gross, CEO of the healthcare-focused IT company Entegration, and Brad Spannbauer, J2 Global’s senior director of product management and the company’s HIPAA privacy and compliance officer.
+Leading the discussion in this webinar were Art Gross, CEO of the healthcare-focused IT company Entegration, and Brad Spannbauer, Consensus’s senior director of product management and the company’s HIPAA privacy and compliance officer.